The Crime and the Silence

 The Crime and the Silence: Confronting the Massacre of Jews in Wartime Jedwabne is a 2004 book by Polish journalist Anna Bikont on the Jedwabne massacre, a 1941 pogrom of Polish Jews in Jedwabne, German-occupied Poland.
-It was translated to French in 2011 and English in 2015.
-It received the European Book Prize in 2011.

 Content

 The book was first published in Polish as My z Jedwabnego (2004, "Jedwabne: Battlefield of Memory").
-It was next published in French under the title Le Crime et le Silence: Jedwabne 1941, la mémoire d'un pogrom dans la Pologne d'aujourd'hui (2011) and won the European Book Prize.
+It was next published in French under the title Le Crime et le Silence: Jedwabne 1941, la mémoire d'un pogrom dans la Pologne d'aujourd'hui (2011) which won the European Book Prize.
 The English translation by Alissa Valles was published in 2015.
+Other translations include: in Swedish as Vi från Jedwabne (2015); in Hebrew as Anaḥnu mi-Yedṿabneh : ha-peshaʻ ṿe-ha-hashtaḳah (2016); in Dutch as De misdaad en het zwijgen : Jedwabne 1941, de levende herinnering aan een pogrom in Polen (2016); in Chinese as Zui xing yu chen mo : Zhi mian ye de wa bu nei you tai ren da tu sha (2018); in Italian as Il crimine e il silenzio: Jedwabne 1941 - Un massacro in cerca di verità (2019), and; in German as Wir aus Jedwabne: Polen und Juden während der Shoah (2020).

 In writing her book Bikont was inspired by Jan.
 T. Gross' pioneering study on the subject (Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland, 2001).
 One of the novel areas she explores is the reaction of Jedwabne villagers to Gross' revelations, what one of the reviewers called "the early stage of the Jedwabne debate".
 One of the themes of her book is the lingering antisemitism present in modern-day Jedwabne, where a number of inhabitants were unwilling to take part in her research project and yet others were afraid to be seen speaking to her.
 Readings of her book in Poland have been picketed by Polish nationalists.

-The book is structured with interposing chapters of Bikont's diary (written in the years 2000-2003) and journalistic reportage.
+The book is structured with interposing chapters of Bikont's diary (written in the years 2000–2003) and journalistic reportage.
 Pursuing some leads and interviews, Bikont traveled among others to United States, Israel, Costa Rica and Argentina.